dmbarbour/wikilon/docs/AboutABC.md

 ABC is evaluated by pure, local, confluent rewriting.
 Importantly, ABC does not become entangled with its environment during evaluation.
 There are no jumps or pointers, no external memory or stack, no FFI, no side-effects.
 Effects are achieved in multi-agent systems via Awelon's non-conventional [application layer](ApplicationModel.md).
 An ABC subprogram will simply evaluate into another representation of the same ABC subprogram, much like `6 * 7` evaluates in conventional arithmetic to `42`.

 ABC is simple and extensible.
 There are only four primitive operations `abcd` - apply, bind, copy, drop.
 ABC programs can be composed by simple concatenation, linked by simple inlining.
-Extensions are trivial via the [AO link layer](AboutAO.md): any user-defined function whose name is a single UTF-8 codepoint may be used as a bytecode.
+Extensions are primarily via the [AO link layer](AboutAO.md): any user-defined function whose name is a single UTF-8 codepoint may be used as a bytecode.
 Extensions will be accelerated for primitive performance by runtimes that recognize them, leading to de-facto standardization of popular ABC extensions.

 ABC is serializable and weakly legible.
 ABC strings are encoded in UTF-8 (mostly the ASCII subset), avoiding control characters, and may be rendered in normal text editors.
 Data can be embedded within ABC via extensions like `#42` to construct natural numbers plus a little syntactic sugar for texts, and these can also be used in evaluation output when known to a runtime.